Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: Quantum criticality and thermopower

-The NFL divergent behavior of $S/T$ close to antiferromagnetic SDW QCP is observed in several unconventional superconductors, among others: heavy-fermions $\rm Ce_2PdIn_8$\cite{MatusiakQCP}, cuprate high-$T_c$ superconductor $\rm La_{1.6-x}Nd_{0.4}Sr_xCuO_4$ \cite{Daou}, hole-doped Fe-pnictides $\rm Ba_{1-x}K_xFe_2As_2$, $\rm Sr_{1-x}K_xFe_2As_2$ \cite{GoochPRB,Gooch}, and $\rm Eu_{1-x}K_xFe_2As_2$ \cite{Maiwald}.
-The difference between these compounds is the energy defined by $T$ below which critical behavior is observed and SC emerges, which is smaller in heavy-fermion and larger in high-$T_c$ SC.
-Another sign of quantum critical behavior is the $T$-linear resistivity $\rho(T)$ driven by anomalous scattering on spin fluctuations, for the critical value of a tuning parameter, which was reported in all of the aforementioned compounds \cite{DongPRX,Daou,GoochPRB,Gooch}.
-Also, the critical behavior of $\rho(T)$ corresponds to the highest SC $T_c$, thus supporting the SF driven SC scenario \cite{TailleferARCMP}.
-The highest energy range of criticality is observed in $\rm La_{2-x}Sr_xCuO_4$ cuprates where the linear $T$-dependence of $\rho$ extends up to 1100 K \cite{Gurvitch}.
-In both cuprates and Fe-pnictides, this anomalous behavior is observed only in a narrow doping range, for a critical value of the parameter \cite{AndoPRL,GoochPRB,Kasahara}.
+The NFL divergent behavior of $S/T$ close to the antiferromagnetic SDW QCP is observed in several unconventional superconductors, among others: heavy-fermion $\rm Ce_2PdIn_8$\cite{MatusiakQCP}, cuprate high-$T_c$ superconductor La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$ \cite{Daou}, and hole-doped Fe pnictides Ba$_{1-x}$K$_x$Fe$_2$As$_2$, Sr$_{1-x}$K$_x$Fe$_2$As$_2$ \cite{GoochPRB,Gooch}, and Eu$_{1-x}$K$_x$Fe$_2$As$_2$ \cite{Maiwald}.
+The difference between these compounds is the energy defined by the temperature below which the critical behavior is observed and SC emerges, which is smaller in heavy-fermion and larger in high-$T_c$ SC.
+Another sign of quantum critical behavior is the $T$-linear resistivity $\rho(T)$ driven by anomalous scattering on spin fluctuations, for the critical value of doping, which was reported in all of the aforementioned compounds \cite{Daou,GoochPRB,Gooch,DongPRX}.
+Also, the critical behavior of $\rho(T)$ corresponds to the highest SC $T_c$, thus supporting the SF-driven SC scenario \cite{TailleferARCMP}.
+The highest energy-range of criticality is observed in La$_{2-x}$Sr$_x$CuO$_4$ cuprates, where the linear $T$ dependence of $\rho$ extends up to 1100 K \cite{Gurvitch}.
+In both cuprates and Fe pnictides, this anomalous behavior is observed only in a narrow doping range, for a critical value of doping \cite{GoochPRB,AndoPRL,Kasahara}.